Putin signs law allowing him 2 more terms as Russia's leader - WTMJ

 In February, Navalny was sentenced to 2 1/2 years in prison for violating the terms of his probation while convalescing in Germany.
 The sentence stems from a 2014 embezzlement conviction that Navalny has rejected as fabricated — and which the European Сourt of Human Rights has ruled to be unlawful.

-His team says Navalny has lost a substantial amount of weight while on a hunger strike to protest what he said was poor medical care.
+His team says Navalny had lost a substantial amount of weight even before he started a hunger strike Wednesday to protest authorities’ failure to provide proper treatment for his back and leg pains.

+Navalny complained about prison officials’ refusal to give him the proper medications and to allow his doctor to visit him.
+He also protested the hourly checks a guard makes on him at night, saying they amount to sleep deprivation.

+In an Instagram post Monday, Navalny said that three of 15 people in his room at the penal colony were diagnosed with tuberculosis.
+He noted that he had a strong cough and a fever of 38.1 Celsius (100.6 Fahrenheit).

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.